slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Trial most but only hire likable persons that «get shit done».

 Your goal in business should be to «fire» yourself and hire people who are better at your job than you are.
-To build an empire you must become a master at finding and hiring talent.
+To be a leader you must become a master at finding and hiring talent.

-> *'Two valid methods: hiring on culture contribution and hiring on culture matching.'*
+- Two valid methods: hiring on culture contribution and hiring on culture matching.

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*